Lovekus969/5-River-Barber/readme.md

 Header with title and welcome message Filter by location dropdown (Main Street, Olivia Marie Gardens, All) .
 Search by customer name or barber (optional, nice to have)

 List of appointments with clear details (name, location, barber, date/time, phone, notes) .
 Mark as completed / delete functionality to manage appointments (optional for now, but great to add) .
 Simple clean design and responsive

+                // problem is page is nor redirecting there is problem soemwhere i need to resolve i am loooking not founding may be problem is in page redirecting in an even lisstener